waveclaw/ogrian-carpet/Ogrian/readme.txt

 The spells that you have are shown at the top of the screen:

 The Claim spell allows you to claim mana and huts.
+It also heals your monsters.

 The Build spell allows you to build a castle.
 Once you have build a castle, this spell will build a free-standing tower anywhere on the map (except very near water or other buildings).
 If you cast it on an allies castle, some of your mana will be transfered to them.